jopamo/bp/README.md

 * ncurses or netbsd-curses is supported
 * systemd is supported with glibc and musl on both amd64 and arm64
 * A number of GNU projects are bootstrapped from git with this [script](./app-core/ugscripts/files/bin/mktarballs).
-* Rust packages (librsvg only currently) are prepared with `cargo vendor` using the same [script](./app-core/ugscripts/files/bin/mktarballs) from above
-* Rust/librsvg is optional with the 'rust' use flag.
-Unless it is set, the old version of librsvg is installed.
-This will remain until gcc is able to bootstrap rust from source.

 ## Binary Packages
 [1g4-glibc-amd64](https://1g4.org/1g4-glibc-amd64/)\